03chrisk/datasets_manager/README.md

         Notice that, in this specific configuration, you don't need a file with labels, since the labels are already encoded in the folder hierarchy.

-        You should account for both of these configurations in your implementation.

 - [ ] The datasets should be able to load the data from the disk, both in a **lazy** and in an **eager** fashion.
 The eager implementation should **load all the data into memory at once**, while the lazy implementation should store only the data path and **load the data from the disk only when needed**.
       _Notice that this implementation does not necessarily need to be implemented with the usage of iterators or generators._

 - [ ] In all cases, the data should be accessed using the subsetting operator (e.g., `dataset[i]`), which should return (using the data structure you prefer) the data at the specified index.
-In the case of a dataset with labels, you should return both the data and the corresponding label.
-If the dataset has no labels, you should return only the data.
+In the case of a dataset with labels, we return both the data and the corresponding label.
+If the dataset has no labels, we return only the data.

 - [ ] The datasets should have a method for **splitting** the data (and labels, if applicable) into training and test sets.
-The user should be able to split the data by specifying the percentage of data to be used for training.
-This functionality should return two datasets as output (i.e. `train` and `test`).
+The user is able to split the data by specifying the percentage of data to be used for training.
+This functionality returns two datasets as output (i.e. `train` and `test`).

-- [ ] You should create at least two datasets with these characteristics, one handling **images**, the other handling **audio files**.
+- [ ] We create at least two datasets with these characteristics, one handling **images**, the other handling **audio files**.

-  * For handling images, you can use one of many Python libraries for image processing, such as [Pillow](https://pillow.readthedocs.io/en/stable/) or [OpenCV](https://opencv.org/).
-Notice that OpenCV, while faster than Pillow, is using the BGR format for images, while Pillow is using the standard RGB format.
-You should be careful that images loaded into the datasets are in the RGB format.

-  * For handling audio files, you can use [Librosa](https://librosa.org/doc/latest/index.html), which is a Python library for audio processing.
-Notice that, for preprocessing reason, your data will be composed of a tuple (audio time series, sampling rate), which are the two fundamental inputs to Librosa preprocessing functions.

-### BatchLoader class (3 pts.)
+### BatchLoader class

 The BatchLoader will be constructed on top of a dataset, and will be responsible for creating batches of data for training a model using, e.g., Stochastic Gradient Descent.